kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 More broadly, large scale gateway users often expose `O(1000)` domains, but are currently limited by the maximum of 64 `listeners`.

-The spec currently has language to indicate implementations `MAY` merge `Gateways` resources but the mechanic isn't defined. https://github.com/kubernetes-sigs/gateway-api/blob/541e9fc2b3c2f62915cb58dc0ee5e43e4096b3e2/apis/v1beta1/gateway_types.go#L76-L78
+The spec currently has language to indicate implementations `MAY` merge `Gateways` resources but does not define any specific requirements for how that should work. https://github.com/kubernetes-sigs/gateway-api/blob/541e9fc2b3c2f62915cb58dc0ee5e43e4096b3e2/apis/v1beta1/gateway_types.go#L76-L78

 ## Feature Details

 We define `ListenerSet` as the name of the feature outlined in this GEP.
-The feature will be part of the experimental branches as an extended feature, which implementations can choose to support.
-At that time, all the requirements in this document that use MUST apply to their implementation of the feature.
+The feature will be part of the experimental channel, which implementations can choose to support.
+All the `MUST` requirements in this document apply to implementations that choose to support this feature.

 ## API